Crowdedlight/Crows-Zeus-Additions/readme.md

 Features:
 * **Scatter Teleport:** Allows Zeus to select players to teleport to position spread in a pattern.
 Can include the vic players are inside.
 Useful for TPing into parachuting while ensuring players are seperated from eachother
 * **Teleport To Squadmember:** Allows Zeus to select a unit and get a promt of squadmembers to teleport said unit to.
 Makes it easy to teleport lost players to their squad without finding them first.
+* **Radius Heal:** Heals all units in a sphere radius around the clicked position.
+Makes it easy to heal all units if a vehicle is arma'ed or otherwise need to pick all up.
+Will also put out units on fire.
 * **Center Camera on Unit:** Right click a unit and select this option, and the zeus camera will continously center on the unit even while moving.
 Is handy for following moving targets while finding the module or setting you need.
 * **Remove trees:** Remove trees/bushes/stones in an distance from position.
 Works globally and should work for JIP.
 Removes collision of removed objects.
 * **Restore trees:** Restores trees/bushes/stones previously removed in an distance from the clicked position.